tubbo/active_record-embedded/README.md

 - `null`, which is represented in Ruby as [nil][]

-The above list represents a total catalog of all types that can be eventually stored into the database.
-Due to this library's rich typecasting system, however, custom types
+The above list represents a total catalog of all types that can be eventually stored into the database, but additional objects are represented by custom types...

 #### Custom Types

-To create a custom type, define a subclass of `ActiveRecord::Embedded::Field` like so:
+Custom types are supported by subclassing `ActiveRecord::Embedded::Field`.
+This is an interface that requires the implementation of a `#cast` method in order to provide typecasting functionality for a complex type.
+Custom types "boil down" a complex type defined in Ruby into something that can be serialized to a primitive JSON type, typically a Hash.

+Here's an example of a custom type for the [Money][] object, defined in **lib/active_record/embedded/field/money.rb** in your Rails application:

 ```ruby
 module ActiveRecord